Photo of Skelton Lake, Mammoth Lakes, Mono County, CA

 Sidetrips

-Mammoth Creek below Skelton Lake meanders through light forest and meadow, offering some nice sections where anglers can test their skills against wily brook trout.
+Mammoth Creek, below Skelton Lake, meanders through light forest and meadow, offering some nice sections where anglers can test their skills against wily brook trout.
 Along the trail to Skelton Lake is Arrowhead Lake, another great place to stop and test the waters.
 Being closer to the trailhead, you may find a few others fishing at Arrowhead, but the lake is so big that you hardly notice.

 Skelton Lake, Mammoth Lakes, Mono County, California